huggingface/diffusion-models-class/unit3/README.md

 ## Some Additional Resources

-[High-Resolution Image Synthesis with Latent Diffusion Models](http://arxiv.org/abs/2112.10752) - The paper that introduced the approach behind Stable Diffusion
+- [High-Resolution Image Synthesis with Latent Diffusion Models](http://arxiv.org/abs/2112.10752) - The paper that introduced the approach behind Stable Diffusion

-[CLIP](https://openai.com/blog/clip/) - CLIP learns to connect text with images and the CLIP text encoder is used to transform a text prompt into the rich numerical representation used by SD.
+- [CLIP](https://openai.com/blog/clip/) - CLIP learns to connect text with images and the CLIP text encoder is used to transform a text prompt into the rich numerical representation used by SD.
 See also, [this article on OpenCLIP](https://wandb.ai/johnowhitaker/openclip-benchmarking/reports/Exploring-OpenCLIP--VmlldzoyOTIzNzIz) for some background on recent open-source CLIP variants (one of which is used for SD version 2).

+- [GLIDE: Towards Photorealistic Image Generation and Editing with Text-Guided Diffusion Models](https://arxiv.org/abs/2112.10741) an early paper demonstrating text conditioning and CFG

 Found more great resources?
 Let us know and we'll add them to this list.